azuredevops619/MCW-Big-data-analytics-and-visualization/README.md

-# Retirement notice
-This workshop will be retired effective June 30, 2022.
-At that time the repository will be archived, and the materials will not be maintained.

-For questions or concerns regarding the MCW library, email us at [AskMCW](mailto:AskMCW@microsoft.com).
-Please remember to include the title of the workshop in your email.

 # Big data analytics and visualization

 Margie's Travel (MT) provides concierge services for business travelers.
 In an increasingly crowded market, they are always looking for ways to differentiate themselves and provide added value to their corporate customers.